 Get your copy directly at Phaidon here.
 Or, if you happen to be at our Bevan centre, pop down to the showroom and flick through it over a cup of tea.

-ELeather are proud to be able to collaborate with iconic, global brands such as Nike outside of our core transportation markets.
-The partnership is a testament to the versatility of engineered leather and how it can contribute not only to the production of superior products, but also how it has a positive and meaningful impact on our clients’ sustainability credentials.
+ELeather are proud to collaborate with iconic, global brands such as Nike outside of our core transportation markets.
+The partnership is a testament to the versatility of sustainable, engineered leather and how it can contribute not only to the production of superior products, but also how it has a positive and meaningful impact on our clients’ sustainability credentials.

-If you’d like to be the first one to hear about ELeather’s future projects with Nike and other global brands sign up to our newsletter below!
+If you’d like to be the first one to hear about ELeather’s future projects with other global brands sign up to our newsletter below!